Kauf MICH!: 2007 remastered anniversary edition bonus tracks

-For the 25th anniversary of the group all albums from 1983 to 2002 were remastered and re-released.
+For the 25th anniversary of the group, all albums from 1983 to 2002 were remastered and re-released.
 The remasters have a second booklet and additional songs.
-The re-release of Kauf MICH! has the album's b-sides for bonus tracks.
+The re-release of Kauf MICH! features the album's B-sides as bonus tracks.
 There are actually 3 parts of "Der heiße Draht", on which people sing DTH songs over the phone.
 However, for the remaster, only a "best of" was compiled out of the three.